hdShang/arxiv-daily/docs/cs-CL/2025-08-10/papers/250807284v1-pull-or-not-to-pull-investigating-moral-biases-in-leading-large-lang.md

 ---
 layout: default
-title: "Pull or Not to Pull?'': Investigating Moral Biases in Leading Large Language Models Across Ethical Dilemmas
+title: "\"Pull or Not to Pull?'': Investigating Moral Biases in Leading Large Language Models Across Ethical Dilemmas"
 ---

 # "Pull or Not to Pull?'': Investigating Moral Biases in Leading Large Language Models Across Ethical Dilemmas